 By focusing attention on activities that increase costs we also eliminate the frustration of trying to achieve vague and uninspiring performance mandates — i.e. reduce labor costs, increase EBITDA, reduce overhead.
 Stratifying losses to activities makes those performance mandates “bite-size” for your employees and pushes the improvement opportunity to their sphere of influence.
 The result is a culture change and associate engagement in the improvement activities that actually deliver your corporate strategy.

 Zero-based thinking is not always an easy pill to swallow.
 Organizational paradigms will potentially be challenged in a greater way than ever before as long-understood necessities for success are put to the zero-based test.

 Do you think about your performance from a zero-base?
 Does your team have the tools and methodology to take action?
 Zero-based thinking isn’t an easy concept but we have found no methodology that better defines the actions that will deliver greater performance.

-To learn more about zero based thinking, contact us today.
+To learn more about zero based thinking in manufacturing, download our ebook.